jankrepl/deepdow/docs/source/networks.rst

 what happened in the market up until now **x**.
 The actually meaning of `best` depends on with what loss function the network was trained.

 In this section, we propose multiple architectures.
-Additionally, we also demonstrate
+They are by no means optimal and should serve as an example.

 Existing networks